5,500Units Under Management

 You’ll also want to do some investigating of your own, so visit the property manager’s website and look for testimonials from past landlords.
 If you see lots of positive feedback there, you can feel more confident about the property manager’s abilities.

-Read over both documents carefully, and come up with a list of questions to ask about each of them.
+Read over both documents carefully and create a list of questions to ask about each.
 If you don’t, you could end up in conflict with the property manager later on due to a misunderstanding about either document.

 As you probably already know, your marketing efforts as a landlord can make or break your rental property business.
-That’s why, when you hand those marketing tasks over to a property manager, you must make sure they know how to market your properties effectively.
-Here are some questions you can ask to determine whether or not they are well-equipped to do so:
+That’s why, when you hand those marketing tasks over to a property manager, you must ensure they know how to market your properties effectively.
+While interviewing a property manager, here are some questions you can ask to determine whether or not they are well-equipped to do so:

 • What would your timeline be for marketing my property?